venice1200/SleepyClock/ReadMe.txt

   If watchX is up, the MPU's Sleep Mode is disabled and watchX's Position is checked.
   If the Position matches the "Read Position" (see Variables), the Display is powered on and shows the clock for a CLOCKTIME (see define's) time.
   If the Position doesn't match, the MPU Sleep Mode is enabled and the MCU goes back to sleep as well...
+End Loop

 USB Power prevents the System from sleeping

 HowTo Use:
 -Bring watchX in an readable Position (x: 25-85°, y: +/-10°, z doesn't matter) to get the Clock screen shown.
 -If the Clock is up, the Upper Left Button (1) opens the Setup Menu to adjust values.
--If the Clock is up, the Upper Right Button (2) opens the Stats Menu.
+  -In Setup you scroll through the values pressing Button (2) or (3) or hold them longer for continous scrolling -Button (1) enables/disables modifying of the chosen values -Modify values by pressing Button (2) or (3) or hold them longer for continous changes -If the Clock is up, the Upper Right Button (2) opens the Stats Screen.
   -In "Stats" the Lower Right Button (3) Resets Uptime and Wakes -In "Stats" you see:
    -Actual Time
    -Uptime
    -Shows: show the "Show Clock" counter
    -Angles X, Y, Z
+-If the Clock is up, the Lower Right Button (3) opens the Sensors Screen.
+ But you need to calibrate the MAG Chip by rotating watchX 360 Degrees in all directions.
+  -If calibration is done you see:
+    -MAG3110 Values in Degrees (°)
+    -Angles X, Y, Z
+    -BMP280 Temperature (T) and Altitude (A) ...actualize each second:
 -With the Upper Left Button (1) you go back to the "Clock" Screen.

 USB Connection: